Pelé: 1970 World Cup

-Pelé was called to the national team in early 1969, he refused at first, but then accepted and played in six World Cup qualifying matches, scoring six goals.
-The 1970 World Cup in Mexico was expected to be Pelé's last.
-Brazil's squad for the tournament featured major changes to the 1966 squad.
-Players like Garrincha, Nilton Santos, Valdir Pereira, Djalma Santos, and Gilmar had already retired.
-However, Brazil's 1970 World Cup squad, which included players like Pelé, Rivellino, Jairzinho, Gérson, Carlos Alberto Torres, Tostão and Clodoaldo, is often considered to be the greatest football team in history.
+When Pelé was called to the national team in early 1969, he refused at first, but then accepted and scored six goals in six World Cup qualifying matches.
+The 1970 FIFA World Cup in Mexico was expected to be Pelé's last.
+Brazil's squad for the tournament was markedly different than the 1966 team.
+Star players Garrincha, Nilton Santos, Valdir Pereira, Djalma Santos, and Gilmar had retired.
+However, Brazil's 1970 World Cup squad, which included Pelé, Rivellino, Jairzinho, Gérson, Carlos Alberto Torres, Tostão and Clodoaldo, has often been considered the greatest football team in history.
+(Note: Attributed to multiple references:)